 Where is Otis Now?

-Otis is being fostered in a private home in Aberdeen, Maryland.
+Otis is being fostered in a private home in Fruitland, Maryland.
 To Adopt him, please fill out an Adoption Application.

 See More Photos of Me!